drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	be advantageous to run with double with a larger number of points if the precise nature of the Delaunay triangulation is desired.

-	#figure(
-		image("main/plotting/floatVsDouble/floatVsDouble.png", width: 80%),
-		caption: [This figure displays the difference in runtime between the same GPU code in single and in double precision.
-Solid lines show the run time with their respective point distribution in single precision and dashed lines of the same color show the run time of the same distribtion but in double precision instead.
-		]
-	) <floatVsDouble_plt>

 	When comparing how scalable an algorithm is in the world of parallel CPU programming, with concepts such as strong and weak scaling, there is no standardized way of doing so for a single GPU code.
 	The strong and weak scaling approches of analysis can be usefull for GPUs when we have a multi